Olanrewaju Durodola

 Olanrewaju Durodola (born 16 October 1980) is a Nigerian professional boxer who has held the African cruiserweight title since February 2020, and previously the WBC Silver cruiserweight title from 2015 to 2016.
 As an amateur he competed at the 2008 Summer Olympics and 2009 World Championships, both at heavyweight.

 Career

 In his only previous major event he suffered a 29:29 countback loss to Camille Michel of Seychelles at the 2006 Commonwealth Games.

 The 1.92/6'3' Durodola did not compete at the 2007 All-Africa Games but qualified at the 2nd AIBA African 2008 Olympic Qualifying Tournament by beating among others Awusone Yekeni.

 He lost his only Olympic match to Cuban Osmay Acosta, Acosta went on further to win a bronze medal.

 He is noted for his knockout power, even in the amateurs, having stopped the vast majority of his opponents.

 In 2011, Durodola has turned professional.
 His first professional bout was scheduled for 19 February at Memorial Hall in Kansas City, Kansas, but that fight was canceled when his opponent withdrew from the fight at the last minute.

-As of 2013, Durodola won the WBC Continentals Americas Cruiser Weight Championship title and WBC Silver Cruiserweight champion.
+As of 2013, Durodola won the WBC Continental Americas Cruiserweight Championship title and WBC Silver Cruiserweight champion.